-Motor carriers are suppose to train their drivers, providing the appropriate skills and knowledge which would allow them to avoid preventable crashes— which they call “preventable accidents.”*
+Motor carriers are supposed to train their drivers.
+That training should provide the appropriate skills and knowledge which would allow them to avoid preventable crashes— which they call “preventable accidents.”*

 In the trucking industry, “preventable accidents” are crashes in which a truck driver or motor carrier failed to act in a reasonably expected manner to prevent it.

 In order to avoid “preventable accidents“, truck drivers must adhere to the Defensive Driving Code.

 “Did the truck driver drive in such a way that he committed no errors himself,

 and controlled his vehicle as to make due allowance for conditions of road, weather and traffic,

 and to assure that mistakes of other drivers did not involve him in an accident?”